ataylor89/diary/electricity.md

 A low voltage level gets decoded as a 0

-In this way we convert voltage signals to numbers
+In this way we convert voltage signals into numbers

 A memory cell stores a bit of information